|Title:||QRZ XML Logbook Data Specification|

 from the QRZ server are prefaced with this element.
 Three child node types are

 The XML data supplied by this interface may be extended at any time in a forward compatible manner.
 QRZ may add new XML nodes and/or attributes at any time.
-Therefore, it is critically important that client programs carefully parse the data received in an "object=attribute" manner while ignoring any unknown nodes or attributes, and do so without raising an error condition.
-Your decoding strategy must make no assumptions regarding the number of nodes returned, the order in which nodes are returned, or the presence of nodes or attributes not previously defined.
+Therefore, it is critically important that software developers carefully parse the data received in a accordance with the XML 1.0 standard.
+User programs that use QRZ XML data must be prepared to ignore any unrecognized nodes or attributes, and must not depend on the order in which nodes or sub-nodes appear within the response.

 The Session node contains information pertaining to the status of the user's session, error codes and informational messages relating to the request.